garfix/richard/tests/integration/schank/README.md

 - learn about CYRUS, IPP, CELIA, MOPs
 - what are IMOPs, EMOPs and SMOPs as phenomena?
 - add TOPs to mental phenomena
+- name the types of sentences these techniques facilitate (ie, why)
+- read the Goals part of Schank and Abelson's book

 ## The goal of this page